$5,038.42 - $6,124.22 Monthly

 High School Diploma, pass the General Education Development test indicating high school graduation level, pass the California High School Proficiency Examination, or have attained a two-year, four-year, or advanced degree from an accredited college or university.

-Age: Must be a minimum of 20 ½ years of age at the time of the written test.
+Must be a minimum of 20 ½ years of age at the time of the written test.
+Special Requirements:

-- Smoking and/or the use of tobacco products on or off duty are prohibited as a condition of employment.
+- Smoking and/or the use of tobacco products on or off duty are prohibited as a condition of employment; and

 - Any visible tattoo(s), body art and/or body piercings are prohibited while performing department duties.